 We encourage parents to carpool on Opening and Closing days if they know anyone coming to camp.
 We encourage our staff to carpool on their time off if they are leaving camp property.

 Our land here at Falling Creek is blessed with several endangered species, including Green Salamanders and Pitcher Plants.
 Our fishing program practices catch and release fishing on our lakes and section of the Green River.
-And no hunting is allowed on our property.
-Throughout the camp experience, we urge our campers and staff to remember their place in nature, and to understand that, for most of the year the camp is not occupied; it is, in effect, a natural habitat – and we expect them to keep it that way so nature thrives.
-In addition, we encourage them to “live green” in every aspect of their lives, in order to help sustain health and vibrant natural lands for other people to enjoy for centuries to come.
+No hunting is allowed on our property.
+Throughout the camp experience, we urge our campers and staff to remember their place in nature, and to understand that, for most of the year the camp is not occupied; it is, in effect, a natural habitat - and we expect them to keep it that way so nature thrives.
+In addition, we encourage them to “live green” in every aspect of their lives, in order to help sustain healthy and vibrant natural lands for other people to enjoy for centuries to come.